-The FC will provide a fairly and objectively worded minute that:
+The FC will provide a fairly and objectively worded set of minutes that:

-- Confirms whether:

-- an application has been treated as interdisciplinary/crossdepartmental,

-- an application is to be referred to the SC from an FC in a different School,

-- if allowance has been made for Contextual Factors, and/or COVID-related impacts, and/or

-- if there has been a departure from the standard scoring model and if so, the reasons.

-- Provides a reasoned justification of the agreed evaluations and its determination of the rank order for each office, and

-- Provides a justification where high scores have been awarded that indicate an exceptional contribution.

-- Records where the Committee's

-assessment differs from that suggested by

-a referee(s) and where it has either taken

-strong account of, or apparently

-disregarded, a single critical reference

-amongst a group of positive references.
+- Confirms whether: - an application has been treated as multidisciplinary, - an application is to be referred to the SC from an FC in a different School. - if allowance has been made for Contextual Factors, and/or - if there has been a departure from the standard scoring model and if so, the reasons. - Confirms any declarations of interest stated by committee members, and states the agreed actions to address them; - Provides a reasoned justification of the agreed evaluations and its determination of the rank order for each office; - Provides a justification where high scores have been awarded that indicate an exceptional contribution; and - Records where the committee's assessment differs from that suggested by a referee(s) and where it has either taken strong account of, or apparently disregarded, a single critical reference amongst a group of positive references.